 Humuhumunukunukuapua’a Restaurant: This award-winning, open-air, thatched-roof restaurant named for the state fish of Hawai’i sits on stilts over a 1 million gallon salt water Koi pond with a section for lobsters that you can pick out for supper yourself.
 With a wide array of surf-and-turf options, my favorites were the sea scallops in garlic butter appetizer and the tender steak and succulent lobster entree.

-Lahaina Grill: Continuing my quest for first-time experiences, I enjoyed my first taste of moonshine at the Lahaina Grill just a few blocks away from the Maui Theater where I saw ‘Ulalena.
-The Moonshine was mixed into a lavender cocktail with a sugar rim and went perfectly with my unbelievably delicious pink snapper entree.
+Lahaina Grill: Continuing my quest for first-time experiences, I enjoyed my first taste of moonshine at the Lahaina Grill.
+The moonshine was mixed into a lavender cocktail with a sugar rim and went perfectly with my unbelievably delicious pink snapper entree.
 Unfortunately, I had to box up the snapper because I had gorged myself on Lahaina Grill’s offerings of sweet bread with rosemary and basil butter before my meal could arrive.
 Fortunately, the rest of the snapper made for a great next-day breakfast, along with Lahaina’s out-of-this-world Kula Lime Tart.

 WHERE TO SPA